 Never miss an issue of Logic.
 Subscribe to receive all three issues per year.

 We’re a small magazine, but we believe in paying writers.
-For our first issue, more than 60% of our expenses were commissioning fees.
+Around half of our expenses go to commissioning fees.
 More subscribers means more pieces, and more writers getting paid.